shayonkeating/shayonkeating/README.md

 # Howdy!
 I'm Shayon 🤠

-  I'm a scientist, researcher, and engineer based in Boston, Massachussets
+  I'm a scientist, researcher, and engineer based in San Diego, California

   - Check out my [website](https://shayonkeating.github.io/) to learn more about me and my projects I am working on